Gohla/pie/tutorial/src/3_min_sound/5_overlap/index.md

 You'd have to encode file names and paths in the type system, and restrict what kind of names and paths you can use.

 Matthew Hammer et al. developed [Fungi, a typed functional language for incremental computation with names](https://arxiv.org/abs/1808.07826) to solve this problem, but it is quite involved!
-Be sure to read that paper and their previous work on [Adapton](http://adapton.org/) if you're interested in that line of research.
+Be sure to read that paper and their previous work on [Adapton (non-HTTPS)](http://adapton.org/) if you're interested in that line of research.
 ```

 In the next section, we will detect and disallow another inconsistency in incremental builds: hidden dependencies.